Skip to main content

 How to Obtain Permission to Use Copyrighted Music for Commercial Purposes

-2. Contact the appropriate performing rights organization to get the name, address and phone number of the publisher who controls the copyright to the music you are interested in using.
+Contact the appropriate PRO to obtain the name, address, and phone number of the publisher who controls the copyright.

 1 Lincoln Plaza, New York, NY 10023